Arshbir-singh/cisco-networking-labs/03-single-area-ospf/README.md

 ## Key Takeaways

-- **Loopbacks give you deterministic router IDs.** Without them, OSPF picks whatever physical interface holds the highest address, and that ID can change when an interface flaps.
+-  **A loopback gives you a deterministic router ID — but only if it exists before the OSPF process starts.** Without a loopback, OSPF picks whatever physical interface holds the highest address, and that ID can change when the interface flaps.
+With one added too late, OSPF keeps the ID it already chose until the process is cleared.
 - **ECMP is a property of the topology, not a setting.** R1 load-balanced to R3 because the ring made both directions cost exactly 3 — and the pair collapsed the moment one contributing path disappeared.
 - **The cost metric is fully explainable.** Every `[110/n]` in this lab decomposes into a count of interfaces, which also exposes the weakness of the 100 Mbps default reference bandwidth on Gigabit links.
 - **Reconvergence speed depends on how the link fails.** An interface going down is detected instantly; a neighbour going silent on a live link costs a 40-second dead interval.